-Participation: During class, we will work example problems together using Zoom polls and group discussions, sometimes in breakout rooms.
-Outside of class, we will contribute to the "Discussions" page of the Chem 365 Canvas site, by asking questions about course material and homework, and by providing helpful suggestions to questions posted by others.
-Participation points for the course will be awarded based on your attendance and engagement in these group activities.
-During group work, it will be essential that we use good netiquette and treat each other with respect.
-Students who fail to do so will forfeit all of their participation points for the semester and may be subject to further disciplinary actions by the University.
+Participation: During class, we will work example problems together using Zoom polls and group discussions.
+Outside of class, you will be expected to contribute to the "Discussions" page of the Chem 365 Canvas site, by asking questions about course material and homework, and by providing helpful suggestions to questions posted by others.
+During group work, it is essential that we use good netiquette and treat each other with respect.
+Students who will fail to do so may be subject to disciplinary actions by the University.
+Please understand that I take this very seriously.